+'''

-Widget XtAppCreateShell(name, application\class, widget\class, display, args, num\args)
+Widget XtAppCreateShell(name, application_class, widget_class, display,

+args, num_args);

+'''

 name Specifies the instance name of the shell widget.
-If name is NULL, the application name passed to XtDisplayInitialize is used.

-application\class Specifies the resource class string to be used in place of the widget class\name string when widget\class is applicationShellWidgetClass or a widget\class Specifies the widget class for the top-level widget (e.g., applicationShelldisplay Specifies the display for the default screen and for the resource database used to retrieve the shell widget resources.
+If name is NULL, the application name passed to XtDisplayInitialize is used. application_class Specifies the resource class string to be used in place of the widget class_name string when widget_class is applicationShellWidgetClass or a subclass there- of. widget_class Specifies the widget class for the top-level widget (e.g., applicationShellWidgetClass). display Specifies the display for the default screen and for the resource database used to retrieve the shell wid- get resources. args Specifies the argument list to override any other re- source specifications. num args Specifies the number of entries in the argument list.